Understanding your bill

 Not at the time of declaration.
 However, the City reserves the right to audit your submission and request further supporting details at any time.

-If you own a rental house but you don't reside on the property, you'll be required to obtain a House Rental Licence for 2021.
+If you own a rental house but you don't reside on the property, you'll be required to obtain a House Rental Licence.
 Supplementary utility fees will not apply to a rental house with a valid licence, unless there is a separate suite that is rented.
 In cases where there is a separate suite that is rented to a different tenant than the primary home, then the supplementary utility fees are payable in addition to the licence.

 No - Supplementary Utility Fees are an annual charge.
 There is no reduction for a change in rental status.